What do I need to bring when I am having my taxes

 - Pension, or retirement income (Forms 1099-R)

-- Dependents' Social Security numbers and dates of
+- Dependents' Social Security numbers and dates of birth

 - Last year's tax return